Data Model

 Why No Floats?

-IPLD, CBOR, and JSON all natively support floating point numbers, so why does atproto go out of the way to disallow them?
+CBOR and JSON both natively support floating point numbers, so why does atproto go out of the way to disallow them?

 The IPLD specification describes some of the complexities and sharp edges when working with floats in a content-addressable world.
 In short, de-serializing in to machine-native format, then later re-encoding, is not always consistent.
 This is definitely true for special values and corner-cases, but can even be true with "normal" float values on less-common architectures.